By Mary Van Buren, Canadian Construction Association

 Mary Van Buren is the president of the Canadian Construction Association.
 Email her at mvanburen@cca-acc.com if you have feedback to share on CCA’s strategic plan.
 Visit www.cca-acc.com for more information and bit.ly/ccasubscribe to receive updates from CCA, CCDC, CDBI, Gold Seal or LCI-C.

-Photos courtesy of plan.cca-acc.com
+Photos courtesy of www.cca-acc.com